 Boredom, forgetfulness, and defeat are negative aspects of your personality and instinctual stack.
 These are mind-numbing elements that trigger our basic fears.
-When we when we are not challenged and become bored, the mind wanders and shuts off.
+When not challenged and bored, the mind wanders and shuts off.
 So, we blank out and thus become prone to forgetting things.
 Then we forget something important, and we feel defeated.

 Depression is a common condition.
 It is driven by commercialism, which uses our fears to promote unrealistic and unhealthy ideals.
 Radical religious and political ideologies create conflict and tension.

-The National Institute of Mental Health (NIMH) 2016 showed 16.2 million US adults have had a significant depressive episode in the last year.
+The National Institute of Mental Health (NIMH) 2016 showed 16.2 million US adults had had a significant depressive episode in the last year.
 This represents 6.7 percent of the US adult population.

 Harmful Thoughts And Actions Toward Yourself or Others

 A lot of our negative thinking comes from our inner critic.
 It is that aspect of our Ego that stresses the negative.
 The Ego does this to keep control.
 It sparks destructive behaviors and addictions.
-Harmful thoughts lead to harmful thought patterns which always escalate.
+Harmful thoughts lead to unhealthy thought patterns, which always escalate.
 We can become harmful to ourselves and others if we don’t find a way to intervene in this downward spiral.
-The negative behavior may start with verbal criticism and sarcasm, but this leads to yelling and demeaning.
+The negative behavior may start with verbal criticism and sarcasm, leading to yelling and demeaning.
 Then this escalates to paranoid behaviors, like stalking or violence.

 What is Spiritual Maintenance in Your Life?

 Everyone has different needs, so let’s discuss the best remedies for the above symptoms.
 It all starts with repairing our thoughts.
 You heal your mind, body, and spirit when you fix your thoughts.

 This kind of “checkup” isn’t something organized religions want you to do because they cause many of the problems listed above.
 So if your spiritual leader discourages you from using any of the remedies listed below, it’s a good sign that you are in an unhealthy place.

 Let’s get started.
-Ask yourself what is spiritual maintenance, what do I need to do or stop doing.
+Ask yourself what is spiritual maintenance and what do I need to do or stop doing.
 The treatments fall into two categories: the things you should do and the things you should stop.
-First, the list of things you should do.
+So, let’s look at that list of things you should do.

-When you do something that is good for your soul, you’ll feel it almost immediately.
+You’ll feel it almost immediately when you do something good for your soul.
 But if it goes away quickly, it could be because you have something getting in the way.
-The things that impede our soul maintenance are often things associated with habitual practices.
+The things that impede our soul maintenance are often associated with habitual practices.
 Habits can also be or become addictions.

 Things To Do When Closed For Spiritual Maintenance

-These are the things which focus on promoting wellness.
+These are the things that focus on promoting wellness.

 1) The Shamanic Journey is probably the first spiritual technology ever developed.
 It uses sound and imagination to open the fifth state of consciousness.
 Michael Harner calls this the Shamanic State of Consciousness (SSC).
 Using a drum beat facilitates control of heart rate and breathing.
 Then, the imagination opens the subconscious mind to a landscape of primal symbolism.
 This frame of consciousness is what guided meditation is all about.
 It’s how to get the conscious mind offline for spiritual maintenance.

 2) The mind is like a computer.
-If you unplug it for a few minutes and then restart it again, it works better.
+It works better to unplug it for a few minutes and then restart it.
 So, the simple two-step meditation technique is the quickest way to disconnect the active mind.
-This mind hack is the first go to remedy when you have any of the symptoms above (except for nightmares, of course).
+This mind hack is the first go-to remedy when you have any of the symptoms above (except for nightmares).

 3) Solitude.
 It’s even easier than meditation.
 Some people can do this in a group, but most of us will benefit from being alone.
 Solitude is not loneliness.
 Again, you can feel lonely in a crowd.
 Solitude gives us time to observe.
 It goes well with our next tactic.